 How to Get Started

-First, create an account on the Forest Preserve of Cook County website and log your hours
+First, create an account on the Forest Preserves of Cook County website and log your hours.

-Once you’ve reached 15 hours of service, if you’re interested in leadership or certification opportunities, you can talk to one of the workday leaders at your next workday or send us a message that includes:
+Once you’ve reached 15 hours of service, if you’re interested in training or certification opportunities, you can go to the FPCC Volunteer website and see current opportunities.
+You can also talk to one of the PCPS workday leaders at your next workday or send us a message that includes:

 We’re happy to walk you through the requirements and help you build a path that fits your interests and strengths.